toejough/pimento/README.rst

                             use them to choose.
       --insensitive, -I     Perform insensitive matching.
 Also drops any items that case-insensitively match prior items.
-      --search, -s          search for the user input anywhere in the item strings, not just at the beginning.
+      --fuzzy, -f           search for the individual words in the user input anywhere in the item strings.

     The default for the post prompt is "Enter an option to continue: ".
 If --default-index is specified, the default option value will be printed in the